acureau/hte/README.md

 Core features include the following.

   - HTML Template Configs (Designed for sharing.)
   - Input Mutators.
 Generate random characters, evaluate an expression, and format as currency.
+Filled labels are accessable from input.
   - Multiple Output Formats.

 ## Usage